 YOGA IN THE GHOSH LINEAGE

 "Ghosh Yoga" is a set of values and traditions passed down from Bishnu Charan Ghosh.
-It shares a lot of history and values with other yoga systems, since all yoga traces its roots back to early texts and philosophies.
+It shares a lot of history and values with other yoga systems, since most yoga traces its roots back to early texts and philosophies.

 Ghosh Yoga uses simple therapeutic exercises to mobilize and strengthen every area of the body, from the eyes down to the toes, including the internal organs and systems.
 In this way, it resembles physical therapy.
 It uses postures (asanas) to bring grace and control to the body and stillness to the mind.
 It uses breathing exercises (pranayama) and meditation to reduce stress and anxiety and begin on the path of spirituality.